 Download a copy of the Mawson Sub Clover factsheet.

-Mawson is a new early, Brachycalycinum type sub clover bred in Australia by SARDI.
+Mawson is a new early sub-clover that belongs to the Brachycalycinum spp bred in Australia by the South Australian Research and Development Institute (SARDI).
 Mawson is suitable for long term permanent pastures in low-medium rainfall environments.
 Mawson has excellent long term persistence by regenerating through having higher levels of hard-seed and better seed production than other similar maturity varieties.
-Mawson has an intermediate growth habit with an early maturity, approx. 88 days to flowering (SA).
+Mawson has an intermediate growth habit with an early maturity, approximately 88 days to flowering.

-Seed Bed preparation: It is recommended to sow following the autumn break into a fine, well prepared seed bed.
-Seed should be sown with a starter fertilizer and the correct inoculant applied to the seed.
-Alternatively AgriCOTE coated seed can be used which includes inoculant, fungicide, micro nutrient’s and bio stimulants to enhance germination.
+Seed Bed Preparation: It is recommended to sow following the autumn break into a fine, well prepared seed bed.
+Seed should be sown with a starter fertiliser and the correct inoculant applied to the seed.
+Alternatively AgriCote coated seed can be used which includes inoculant, fungicide, micro nutrients and bio stimulants to enhance germination.

-As with most small seed species, establishment pests such as RLEM, Lucerne Flea and Cockchafer can be a problem.
-Heritage Seeds recommends the sowing of AgriCOTE Mawson that contains Gaucho seed treatment to provide some resistance to insect pressure during initial establishment.
+As with most small seed species, establishment pests such as red legged earth mite (Halotydeus destructor), lucerne flea (Sminthurus viridis) and cockchafer (Aphodius tasmaniae), can be a problem.
+Heritage Seeds recommends the sowing of AgriCote Mawson that contains Gaucho seed treatment to provide some resistance to insect pressure during initial establishment.
 Monitoring of insect pressure and disease (especially during establishment) should be practised, and contact your local agronomist for control advice.

 Mawson has proven to be a top-yielding early sub clover that will significantly out-yield the common variety Dalkeith.